lebao3105/lebao3105/README.md

 ## Hi there 👋

-I'm Le Bao Nguyen, a 15 y/o Vietnamese (UTC +7 🕖).
+I'm Le Bao Nguyen, a 15 y/o Vietnamese.
 I have my interests in:

 * Programming
 * Operating systems: Historical OSes are quite beautiful too:>